-Our executive compensation program is administered by the Compensation Committee of our board of directors.
-The members of the Compensation Committee currently include Frank C. McDowell (Chairman), Michael R. Buchanan, William H. Keogler, Jr., and Jeffrey L. Swope, all of whom are independent directors.
+Our executive compensation program is administered by the Compensation Committee of our Board of Directors.
+The members of the Compensation Committee currently include Frank C. McDowell (Chairman), Michael R. Buchanan, William H. Keogler, Jr., and Jeffrey L. Swope, all of whom are independent directors, and all of whom meet the enhanced independence requirements applicable to Compensation Committee members under new NYSE listing standards.